 In 1988, the local branch of the Inland Waterways Association saw the threat posed by the then Birmingham Northern Relief Road (now M6 Toll) which could have obliterated both canals by failing to include navigable crossings due to their legal status.
 The Lichfield and Hatherton Canals Restoration Trust was formed to establish a credible defence against the Government’s proposals but were left to negotiate an acceptable solution and adequate funding with the motorway contractors, which over several years was achieved against all odds through gaining extensive national sympathy and support.

 The Trust commenced work in 1990 to demonstrate that the two canals were restorable, growing in stature over the years to become a determined force on a national scale that could turn the tide of easy historic disregard to engage new generations in a vision to supplement the wonderful gift of 2,000 miles of heritage waterways across the country.
 Additionally, more modern thinking embraces the true importance of reversing trends in diminishing wildlife by nurturing the massive impact on biodiversity available from developing protected habitats as lowland heathland and wetlands.
 Also, the national “health agenda” is coming to the fore where people can take exercise on safe off-road pathways in peaceful natural surroundings offered by our canals.
 Restoration is well on the way, particularly on the Lichfield Canal with a section back in water and its Heritage Towpath Trail gaining in reach and popularity.
 Social trends in planning and land ownership are proving to be very supportive of the highly professional volunteer team steering the Trust to achieve its vision as a major feature of Staffordshire life.

-The Trust is currently campaigning to raise £1,000,000 by early 2019 to build a tunnel under the Lichfield to Birmingham (Cross-city) railway line.
+The Trust is currently campaigning to raise £1,000,000 towards the cost of building a tunnel under the Lichfield to Birmingham (Cross-city) railway line.
 Find out more about the Tunnel Vision appeal on their website.